Mitophagy: Viral immune response

-Relation to disease
+Relation to health

 Cancer

-As of 2020, the role of mitophagy in cancer is not fully understood.
+As of 2020, the role of mitophagy in cancer was not fully understood.
 Some models of mitophagy, such as PINK1 or BNIP3-mediated mitophagy, have been associated with tumor suppression in humans and mice.
 Mitophagy associated with NIX, in contrast, is associated with tumor promotion.
-In 1920 Otto Warburg observed that certain cancerous tumors display a metabolic shift towards glycolysis.
+In 1920 Warburg observed that certain tumors display a metabolic shift towards glycolysis.
 This is referred to as the "Warburg effect", in which cancer cells produce energy via the conversion of glucose into lactate, even in the presence of oxygen (aerobic glycolysis).
-Despite nearly a century since it was first described, a lot of questions remained unanswered regarding the Warburg effect.
+Despite nearly a century since it was first described, questions remained unanswered regarding the Warburg effect.
 Initially, Warburg attributed this metabolic shift to mitochondrial dysfunction in cancer cells.
-Further studies in tumor biology have shown that the increased growth rate in cancer cells is due to an overdrive in glycolysis (glycolytic shift), which leads to a decrease in oxidative phosphorylation and mitochondrial density.
-As a consequence of the Warburg effect, cancer cells would produce large amounts of lactate.
-The excess lactate is then released to the extracellular environment which results in a decrease in extracellular pH.
-This micro-environment acidification can lead to cellular stress, which would lead to autophagy.
-Autophagy is activated in response to a range of stimuli, including nutrient depletion, hypoxia, and activated oncogenes.
+Further studies in tumor biology have shown that the increased growth rate in cancer cells is due to glycolysis overdrive (glycolytic shift), which decreases oxidative phosphorylation and mitochondrial density.
+As a consequence, cancer cells produce large amounts of lactate.
+The excess lactate is then released to the extracellular environment which decreases extracellular pH.
+This micro-environment acidification can lead to cellular stress, which leads to autophagy.
+Autophagy is activated by a range of stimuli, including nutrient depletion, hypoxia, and activated oncogenes.
 However, it appears that autophagy can help in cancer cell survival under conditions of metabolic stress and it may confer resistance to anti-cancer therapies such as radiation and chemotherapy.
-Additionally, in the microenvironment of cancer cells, there is an increase in hypoxia-inducible transcription factor 1-alpha (HIF1A), which promotes expression of BNIP3, an essential factor for mitophagy.
+Additionally, in the tumor microenvironment, hypoxia-inducible transcription factor 1-alpha (HIF1A) increases, which promotes expression of BNIP3, an essential factor for mitophagy.

 Parkinson's disease

-Parkinson's disease is a neurodegenerative disorder pathologically characterized by death of the dopamine-producing neurons in the substantia nigra.
-There are several genetic mutations implicated in Parkinson's disease, including loss of function PINK1 and Parkin.
+Parkinson's disease is a neurodegenerative disorder pathologically characterized by death of dopamine-producing neurons in the substantia nigra.
+Several genetic mutations are implicated in Parkinson's disease, including loss of function PINK1 and Parkin.
 Loss of function in either of these genes results in the accumulation of damaged mitochondria, and aggregation of proteins or inclusion bodies – eventually leading to neuronal death.

-Mitochondria dysfunction is thought to be involved in Parkinson's disease pathogenesis.
-In spontaneous, usually aging related Parkinson's disease (non-genetically linked), the disease is commonly caused by dysfunctional mitochondria, cellular oxidative stress, autophagic alterations and the aggregation of proteins.
+Mitochondria dysfunction is thought to be involved in Parkinson's pathogenesis.
+In spontaneous, usually aging related Parkinson's disease (non-genetically linked), the disease is commonly caused by dysfunctional mitochondria, cellular oxidative stress, autophagic alterations and protein aggregation.
 These can lead to mitochondrial swelling and depolarization.
-It is important to keep the dysfunctional mitochondria regulated, because all of these traits could be induced by mitochondrial dysfunction and can induce cell death.
+It is important to regulate dysfunctional mitochondria, because these traits could be induced by mitochondrial dysfunction and can induce cell death.
 Disorders in energy creation by mitochondria can cause cellular degeneration, like those seen in the substantia nigra.